bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-06-newsletter.md

 answers.
 Click on a question below to see a summary of the answer from the meeting.*

-The [Testing Bitcoin Core 26.0 Release Candidates][review club v26-rc-testing]
+[Testing Bitcoin Core 26.0 Release Candidates][review club v26-rc-testing]
-review club meeting did not review a particular PR, but rather was a group testing effort.
+was a review club meeting that did not review a particular PR, but rather was a group testing effort.

 Before each [major Bitcoin Core release][], extensive testing by the community is considered essential.